 We have an impossible conversation in which I attempt to address the medication issue.
 He strongly denies any cheeking.
 I tell him what the doctor told me: the blood doesn’t lie.
 He smiles broadly as he informs me that he likes the liquid lithium, “It tastes like Tang!”

 As I open my metal locker I consider the histories of the mentally ill.
-So often they are artists, with a sensitivity to see beauty and connectedness in the world that the rest of us don’t.
+So often they are artists, with a sensitivity to see beauty and connectedness in the world that the rest of us don’t have.
 Perhaps that heightened sensitivity makes them more susceptible to these illnesses.
 Their gentle brains are easy targets, like little bunnies, so vulnerable.
 As I walk out into the rain, I imagine the stone building behind me as a warren of rabbits, safe from the cold uncaring world.